rishikannaaa/rishikannaaa/README.md

 ---

 ### 🧑‍💻 About Me

 🎓 I'm a final year IT student passionate about web development, data analysis, and creating impactful digital solutions.
 🛠️ Skilled in the MERN stack, Power BI, MySQL, and more.

+💡 I’m an aspiring software developer with a passion for web development and a strong foundation in Data Structures and Algorithms.
+I have hands-on experience building web applications and am constantly looking to improve my skills.

+📚 My problem-solving journey has led me to solve over 120 coding problems on GeeksforGeeks under the handle `rishikannaaa`, where I’ve honed my abilities in tackling Easy and Medium-level challenges.
+These experiences have not only improved my algorithmic thinking but also deepened my understanding of data structures.

+🎯 I’m eager to apply my technical skills in a challenging software development role, where I can continue to grow and contribute effectively.

 ---